Nebraska Methodist College (NMC) Online DNP-NP and DNP-CNS Programs

 Paying for the Nebraska Methodist College Online DNP Program

-The online DNP program costs $817 per credit plus fees for both in-state and out-of-state students.
-Travel expenses for campus visits are not included.
+Tuition numbers for the NMC Online BSN to DNP programs are listed in the tables below.
+Additional fees and travel expenses for campus visits are not included.
 Prospective DNP students should contact the NMC College of Nursing and Allied Health for more details.

 Graduate students may be eligible for unsubsidized federal loans according to the FAFSA.
 In addition, grants and scholarships may be available through Nebraska Methodist College.
 Other options for funding include tuition reimbursement programs or tuition discounts through employers, and organizational or community funding.